 We invite you to learn about the (inter)national and university honors our faculty have won for research and teaching, the requirements of our graduate program (a combination of coursework and a research-focused candidacy exam), our recent research results as reflected in our refereed publications, and a view from our current and former students.
-Our main web page is here, and a statement of our commitment to building a safe and inclusive community is here; you are welcome to email one of our graduate recruiting committee representatives (at mbuckley[at]physics.rutgers.edu or matilsky[at]physics.rutgers.edu) if you have any questions.
+Our main web page is here, and a statement of our commitment to building a safe and inclusive community is here; you are welcome to email our graduate recruiting committee representatives (at ajbaker[at]physics.rutgers.edu and km1243[at]physics.rutgers.edu) if you have any questions.

 radio astronomy; molecular and atomic gas in galaxies; galaxy evolution